 Your unique blend of interests is your opportunity to differentiate.

-When have a day job and are constantly surrounded by other folks who have a day job, your creative skills and ambitions may seem rather unique.
+When you’re employed and are constantly surrounded by other folks who have a day job, your creative skills and ambitions may seem rather unique.
 But once you start your business, you slowly become aware of so many other freelancers and entrepreneurs who do the same thing.

 With so much competition surrounding you, how can you convince your clients and customers that your work is the best?
 How do you stand by your price when others are undercharging?